-In addition, it is anticipated that the published document will contain calibration criteria for equity return models that are similar to those used for the C3P2 RBC requirements for variable annuities, as well as calibration criteria for interest rate models.
+It is also anticipated that the published document will contain calibration criteria for equity return models that are similar to those used for the C3P2 RBC requirements for variable annuities, as well as calibration criteria for interest rate models.
 Calibration criteria for interest rate models are in the process of being developed, and may not be available at the time the report is adopted.]